X-Men: 2000s

-Early 2010s
+2010s

 In 2010, "Second Coming" concluded the plot threads on Messiah Complex and Messiah War.
 Nightcrawler died in X-Force #26 (June 2010).
 In 2011, the aftermath of the "X-Men: Schism" storyline led to the fallout between Wolverine and Cyclops.
 During the "Regenesis" storyline, Wolverine's team was featured in a new flagship series titled Wolverine and the X-Men, Wolverine rebuilt the original X-Mansion and named it the Jean Grey School for Higher Learning.
 Meanwhile, Uncanny X-Men relaunched for the first time ever and served as the flagship title for Cyclops' Team.
 In 2012 "Avengers vs. X-Men" served as a closure to the "House of M" and "Decimation" storylines.
 It featured the death of Professor X and the reappearance of new mutants after the return of the Phoenix Force.
 Several short-lived miniseries started featuring several X-Men in solo series, such as Storm, Gambit and Magneto: Not a Hero (featuring Magneto and Joseph).

-Notable additions to the X-Men have been Warbird and Blink.
-The "Avengers vs. X-Men" storyline also took place during this period.
+Notable additions to the X-Men were Warbird and Blink.